Nina’s Top Picks For A Family Pet

 They are of the mastiff breed and are short and stocky with a broad head and a short and stubby muzzle.
 Bordeaux’s have a very gentle disposition towards children and their families, making them great to have around kids.

-As with so many other breeds, the Bordeaux will need plenty of exercises, but when it comes to being kept indoors, they are inactive and great for house life as long as their activity needs are met.
+As with so many other breeds, the Bordeaux will need plenty of exercise, but when it comes to being kept indoors they are inactive and great for house life as long as their activity needs are met.

 This means they will even do well for apartment life as long as there is a park nearby where they can stretch their legs and work off some energy when needed.

 Despite being gentle and patient with their loved ones, the Bordeaux can be a formidable watch dog.
 They can be confrontational and fearless towards those they don’t know and make for wonderfully loyal guard dogs.

 It is best to start socialization early with your new pup and be sure they get plenty of it so that they don’t develop aggressiveness with other animals.
 It is also very important to give proper training and establish from the start that the Bordeaux’s owner is top dog to ensure good behavior and attitude towards humans.